phayne/jekyll-site/_projects/9_missions.markdown

 img: /assets/img/mro.jpg
 ---

-Our robotic emissaries in space transmit critical data as they explore the Solar System.
+Our robotic emissaries in space beam back treasure troves of data as they explore the farthest reaches of the Solar System.
-Soon, astronauts may also embark on missions to distant worlds, aided by our understanding of these planets and their space environments.
+Soon, astronauts may also embark on missions to distant worlds, aided by our understanding of the planets and their environments in space.
 As a participant in this endeavor, I am a co-investigator on several ongoing and upcoming NASA missions.
 I am also active in the area of instrument development and mission formulation.